Costs for a large company to sponsor a migrant worker (November 2022 update)

 - More than 50 employees

-If it does not meet two or more of these conditions, it will be deemed a ‘small’ company.
+If it does not meet two or more of these conditions, it will be deemed a ‘small’ company for this purpose.
 The designation is important because it impacts upon the fees the company is required to pay when it comes to migrant sponsorship.

 See our separate post for information on the costs for small companies going through this process.